Interstate 10: Arizona

-In Arizona, the highway is designated the Pearl Harbor Memorial Highway, commemorating the attack on Pearl Harbor.
+In Arizona, the highway is designated the Pearl Harbor Memorial Highway.
 The portion through Phoenix is named the Papago Freeway, and it is a vital piece of the metropolitan Phoenix freeway system.
-This designation starts at State Route 101 (SR 101; Loop 101), near 99th Avenue, and it continues eastward to the interchange southeast of downtown which is the terminus of I-17.
+This designation starts at State Route 101 (SR 101; Loop 101), near 99th Avenue, and continues eastward to the interchange southeast of downtown, which is the terminus of I-17.

 Near Buckeye, the freeway has milemarkers posted every 0.2 mi from 112.2 to 110.8 with the Interstate shield and direction of travel posted on the westbound lanes.
 On the eastbound lanes, milemarkers from 110.8 to 112.2 do not include the I‑10 shield and direction of travel.

 From the southern terminus of I-17 to the southernmost junction with SR 202 (Loop 202), the highway is signed as the Maricopa Freeway.
 This name holds true as well for I-17 from its southern terminus to the Durango Curve south of Buckeye Road.
 From Loop 202 south to the eastern terminus of I-8 just southeast of Casa Grande, the highway is declared the Pearl Harbor Memorial Highway.
 The Arizona Department of Transportation also has maps that show it as the Maricopa Freeway, while the American Automobile Association and other sources show it as the Pima Freeway.
 The latter's name is used on a stretch of Loop 101 from Loop 202 to I-17.

 Between I-17 in Phoenix and the I-19 interchanges in Tucson, I-10 is included in the federally designated CANAMEX Corridor, extending from Mexico City, Mexico, to Edmonton, Alberta.

 In Tucson, between I-10 mileposts 259 and 260 are interchange ramps connecting I-10 with the northern terminus of I-19.

 The highest elevation along I-10 occurs just east of Tucson, 20 mi west of Willcox, at the milemarker 320 exit for the rest stop.
 The westbound lanes of I-10 briefly cross above 5000 ft above sea level.